JNDI Swiftlet

 </swiftlet>

-- Create an alias entity mapping the desired alias name to the remote queue name.
+@ ). - Create an alias mapping a friendly name to the remote queue.

 <swiftlet name="sys$jndi">